Ruben Dias key to Pep Guardiola's future at Manchester City? Jamie Carragher on importance of centre-back signing

-Manchester City are poised to complete the £65m signing of Benfica centre-back Ruben Dias - but Jamie Carragher says Pep Guardiola's future at the club depends on it being a success.
+Manchester City have completed the £65m signing of Benfica centre-back Ruben Dias - but Jamie Carragher says Pep Guardiola's future at the club depends on it being a success.

 Benfica announced the deal shortly after City's 5-2 humbling at home to Leicester City, which cast doubts over whether they will be able to reclaim their Premier League title this season after finishing 18 points behind Liverpool in 2019/20.

+It was later announced by Man City on Tuesday the 23-year-old had signed a six-year deal with the club.

-Jamie Carragher says City need a solution at centre-back if they are to win the league and warned that if Dias is not the answer, Guardiola could walk away from the club next summer when his contract expires.
+Before the confirmation of Dias' arrival, Jamie Carragher said City need a solution at centre-back if they are to win the league and warned if Dias is not the answer, Guardiola could walk away from the club next summer when his contract expires.

-"I look at Dias coming in and I think there's really a lot at stake for Man City with this signing," said Carragher on Monday Night Football.
+"I think there's really a lot at stake for Man City with this signing," said Carragher on Monday Night Football.

 "I think if this signing doesn't work and he's not a huge success, I don't think City can win the league.
 I don't see Pep Guardiola staying at the club next season, certainly if they don't win the league.
 Maybe if they win the league he might sign a new contract.
 But then I think it's debatable also.